Jammy6903/Blackened-Transparency/README.md

 note: this is the first time I've worked with CSS, so forgive me for my terrible structure and any inconcistencies that I have left. please get in touch with me if you find anything off.
 # Blackened-Transparency
-A discord theme for modified clients featuring transparency with a black tint and bubbly elements
+A discord theme for modified clients featuring transparency with a black tint, pink accents and bubbly elements

 Probably has a lot of un-themed elements, please contact me if you've found one!
 Even if you think I'll know about it, you should still contact me just in case.